Creating Your Own Rites for BNG — A Guide to Gaulish Ritual Crafting

 We/I give offering and thanks to you

-Why a Prayer Position, Our words are not the only part of communicating with the Deuoi.
-Our position of how we hold ourselves helps us communicate to the Deuoi; it also allows us to focus our thoughts, which affects our emotions.
-We start to communicate thoughts and feelings.
-All this helps to build a ritual structure.
+Our words are not the only part of communicating.
+Our position of how we hold ourselves helps us communicate.
+It allows us to focus our thoughts.

 Adgarion Galatû Toutatî